-Well no longer – learn to Sketchnote and create memorable notes that you will refer back to time and time again.
+Now is the time to consider adding sketchnotes to your learning toolbox – learn to create visual representations (Sketchnote) of key ideas and create memorable notes that you (and your learners) will refer back to time and time again.

 Rachel Burnham is a Sketchnote enthusiast, with over 30 years of experience in L&D, and you’ve probably seen her fabulous sketchnotes – like this one.